bhuvaneshwari1995/mkdocs_Advaita/docs/datasetup_process_create_subprocess.md

  ![SUB PROCESS FORM](sub process save.png)

- The form will be closed
+ if the save option is selected The form will be closed.

  If the other option is selected